ANSSI-FR/AD-control-paths/README.md

 ---
 ## CHANGES
+New workflow for all steps, automating neo4j setup and import.

+Basic Cypher querying through Neo4j REST API, increasing performance

+New control paths are added : Kerberos delegation, SCCM dumping utilities for local admins and sessions control paths

 Adding EXCHANGE permissions in v1.3 "Who Can Read the CEO's Emails Edition".
 Permissions extracted from AD Users, Mailbox/DB descriptors, RBAC and MAPI folders.